 On 23 June 2016 the EU referendum took place to establish if the United Kingdom would remain part of the EU.
 The vote saw a decision returned to leave the EU.
 On 29 March 2017, Article 50 was triggered by the United Kingdom notifying the EU of its intention to leave.
+The UK left the EU on 31st January 2020 entering a transition period that is planned to end on 31st December 2020.
 This decision may have an impact on our future accounting assumptions and estimates and we will keep up to date with the situation as it unfolds and as information is available to ensure that this is considered in future years.
 Areas that may be affected are: